nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User wants to change the existing budget.
 2. User requests to change the budget to an amount he wants.

+   Use case ends.

 **Extensions**
 * 2a.
 A budget is already present.
    * 2a1.
 TutorTracker flags out an error.

+     Use case ends.

 <hr/>

 **Use Case UC0020: Delete a budget**

 **MSS**

 1. User does not want to do with a budget.
 2. User requests to delete budget.

+   Use case ends.

 **Extensions**
 * 2a.
 There is no existing budget.
    * 2a1.
 TutorTracker flags out an error.

+     Use case ends.

 <hr/>